misagh-esmaeilpour/netgen-poreflow/proposal.md

 1. not making my Matlab busy for several days

-2. Accelerating the computations by using python instead of Matlab (currently a 10 iterations simulation in matlab takes about 20 minutes, and I am hoping to reduce this time)
+2. Accelerating the computations by using python instead of Matlab (currently a 10 iterations simulation in Matlab takes about 118 minutes, and I am hoping to reduce this time)
 ---

 **Outcome:**